Hair Transplant FAQs

 What is the cost?

 We are very transparent about our hair restoration treatment pricing and all details are posted on our pricing page.
-We currently have a promotion on FUE hair transplants as we launch our New York office.
+We currently have a promotion on FUE hair transplants as we launch our New York clinics in Long Island and Manhattan.

 What is the downtime after PRP and stem cell therapy?